coozila/agi-gpt-plugins/src/alpha_plugins/twitter/README.md

-# desojo/alpha-twitter 🐣
+# desojo/agi-gpt-twitter 🐣

-A plugin adding twitter API integration into alpha
+A plugin adding twitter API integration into agi-gpt

 ## Features(more coming soon!)